AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-arrival.md

 I could wait in the lobby for Alex.
 I could ask at the front desk.
 I could go up and wait outside his room.
 But instead I went into the bar.
 It was busy for the time of day.
 But this was Vegas and there were a lot of vacationers here too, a lot like New York.
 Two men were at the bar, both about six foot, one had the tips of his hair dyed blond and the other was a bleach blonde.
 I sat down three seats from them and tried not to listen to their conversation.

-"Abraham doesn't want you dead.
-Not yet anyway.
-They need to know what you found out.
-So what did you overhear Toto?"
-I recognized that v
+"So what did you overhear Toto?"
+I recognized that voice and looked just in time to see the blonde's hand raking down the cheek of the blonde tips.
+Obviously not his name, a nickname.
+Alex liked nicknames.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTg3NDEwMzMyLDkxMDcwNDk4N119
+eyJoaXN0b3J5IjpbLTIxMDQzMzk0MDUsOTEwNzA0OTg3XX0=
 -->